-The first line contains two space-separated integers describing the respective values of and , where:
+The first line contains two space-separated integers and , where:

 is the number of coin types

-The second line contains space-separated integers describing the respective values of each coin type : (the list of distinct coins available in infinite amounts).
+The second line contains space-separated integers that describe the values of each coin type.

 Each is guaranteed to be distinct.